Skip to content

 Data & Smart City Governance on the example of air quality management

-This project therefore aims to develop a data governance concept that can enable said innovation.
-Starting from the use case of an air quality management solution for Berlin our research investigates the following question: How can public administrations, economic actors and civil society cooperate on the topic of data use and data processing in a way that is equitable and oriented towards the common good?
+The aim of the project is to develop a data governance model that finds answers to these questions using a tool for monitoring air quality (air quality management) in urban areas as an example.
+The central question is: How can public administrations, economic actors and civil society cooperate on the topic of data use and processing in a way that is oriented towards the common good and on an equal footing?

 How do we understand data governance?